The Advanced Welsh Baccalaureate Qualification

 Why Follow The Advanced Welsh Bacc?

-The Advanced Welsh Bacc allows students to develop the six key skills which are seen as increasingly important for young people by the government, employers and higher education.
+The Advanced Welsh Bacc allows students to develop skills which are seen as increasingly important for young people by the government, employers and higher education.

 These skills are: